Code Review for Security

 Security bugs are cheapest to fix during review.
 Here's what to look for.

-// SQL concatenation
+// SQL built by string concatenation

 const query = `SELECT * FROM users WHERE id = '${userId}'`;